braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 - A *tag* (a string).

-- A *category*, which determines for how a prop is used.\footnote{The possible categories and formats are shown in the boxes below.}
+- A *category*, which determines for how a prop is used.
+(The possible categories and formats are shown in the boxes below.)

 - A *format*, which determines what a prop can contain.